Yaafe/Yaafe/README.rst

 Documentation
 =============

-Documentation is also available online: http://yaafe.sourceforge.net/
+Documentation is also available online: http://yaafe.github.io/Yaafe/ (mirror:  http://yaafe.sourceforge.net/)

 To build documentation, you need Sphinx.
 Before building documentation, you should set your environment correctly so that sphinx builds documentation with automatic features documentation.

-To build documentation, just run `make doc` in the `build` directory.
-Documentation is built in `doc/html`.
+To build documentation, just run `make doc_python` in the `build` directory.
+Documentation is built in `doc/doc_python/html`.

 License
 =======